 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats come with many features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: